tolahash/auditor-pages/index.md

 ## Let's Connect!

 I believe in the power of community and shared knowledge.
 Join me on this exciting journey by engaging in discussions, asking questions, and sharing your thoughts.
-Feel free to reach out on [Twitter](https://twitter.com/tolahash) or drop me an email at [your@email.com].
+Feel free to reach out on [Twitter](https://twitter.com/tolahash).

 Ready to explore the depths of secure smart contracts together?
 Let's dive in!